Harbour Court guide

 For all other deliveries, the courier/postman will use the intercom call button for the address of the delivery.
 If the student is at home they will meet the courier/postman at the entrance to receive the delivery.

-All Prime residences are managed in compliance with the National Code for Assured Accommodation.
+All Abodus residences are managed in compliance with the National Code for Assured Accommodation.

 You are advised to register with the University Students’ Health Service, registration events will take place throughout Arrivals’ Week.